murchie85/CICD_ESSENTIALS/LAB1-GIT/README.md

 The general best practices approach is:

+1. Download and Install git on your computer
+2. Make sure it works by opening command line or terminal and typing GIT
-1. On your computer have a folder where you will do your coding projects (my folder is just called projects).
+3. On your computer have a folder where you will do your coding projects (my folder is just called projects).
-2. In the projects folder, have a folder for sub project like AdamsAWSCourse.
+4. In the projects folder, have a folder for sub project like AdamsAWSCourse.
-3. __DO NOT__ group your folders by languages i.e. Java folder, Python folder.
+5. __DO NOT__ group your folders by languages i.e. Java folder, Python folder.
-4. Now each folder will store a gitreference (we can worry about that later) - but it means you don't have to complete any of them to feel a sense of achievement.
+6. Now each folder will store a gitreference (we can worry about that later) - but it means you don't have to complete any of them to feel a sense of achievement.